Parents who want to receive general information texts about IMS Activities can do so with Remind. Please click here to learn more.

 Sponsors: Mrs. Quinque, Mr. Petrossi and Mr. Schilling

 The Drama Club meets to help students learn acting techniques, including but not limited to: stage positions, vocalization, presentation, stage presence and dramatization.
-In addition, student will have the opportunity to audition for next year's performance.
+In addition, students will have the opportunity to audition for next year's performance.
 All students are able to participate in the performance as actors, dancers, singers, choreographers, student-directors or crew, make-up, costume, publicity, and photography.

 Once the show is cast, students will need to make a commitment to meet regularly to prepare for two performances in March, including Club Meetings, Auditions, Rehearsals and Practices and the Spring Performance.